simplrteam/SimplrJS/README.md

 		-

 	Other
-		- Updated to jquery 1.8.2
+		- Updated to jquery 2.0.0
-		- Updated to the latest version of qunit
-		- changed "CORE" to "core" in file / folder structure

 Functionality
 ---------------